vsakkas/django-base-settings/README.md

 }
 ```

+> [!TIP]
+> Import `BaseSettings` and `BaseModel` from `django_base_settings` for your nested configuration objects instead of `pydantic` and `pydantic_settings`.
+These provide additional useful features such as automatic conversion of lowercase field names to uppercase when creating the Django application settings.

 ### Environment Variables

 Fields contained within DjangoBaseSettings and BaseSettings objects can be assigned values or have their default overwritten through environment variables, providing flexibility for different deployment environments.